 - Subjunctive clause introduced by “in order that” indicates purpose.

-2. Chosen so that God’s purposes will stand
+2. Jacob was chosen so that God’s purposes will stand.

 - Basis of God’s choice is to make certain that His purposes are established and his purpose alone.